mgnfy-view/mgnfy-view/README.md

 I’m Sahil Gujrati, a computer engineering student from Mumbai, India.

-I take interest in a diverse set of domains, such as frontend development, backend development, blockchain development, UI design, and competitive programming.
+I take interest in a diverse set of domains, such as smart contract development, smart contract security, frontend development, backend development, UI design, and competitive programming.
 As a student, I believe in getting my feet wet in several technologies to appreciate the application of CS fundamentals, develop insight, and choose the right tools for the right scenarios.

+Currently, I'm focusing on smart contract security and participating in audit contests to contribute in securing the web3 ecosystem!

 ## My Tech Stack